Apply to the Dual MS/MA Degree in Conservation and Art HistoryAPPLY HERE

 Applications are processed electronically by NYU's Graduate School of Arts and Science (GSAS) Office of Admissions.
 Technical questions about the application can be directed to email@example.com, 212-998-8050.

 General Application Requirements

 - Undergraduate B.A., B.F.A., or B.S. degree in any major.
 Students have come to the program with backgrounds in archaeology, art history, anthropology, classics, language studies, computer science, pre-med studies, studio arts, business, law, philosophy, etc.

-- A reading knowledge of any one modern research language, other than English, or the clear intent to obtain such ability, to be tested once the student begins the program.
+- A reading knowledge of any one modern research language, other than English to be tested once the student begins the program.
 International students focusing on a field of study in which their native language is relevant may be granted an exemption from the language requirement pending submission of an exemption form signed by their advisor and the Director of Masters Studies.